Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Attendee-Demographics.md

   * How many attendees identify with each of the pronouns listed on your event's demographic survey?
 (Includes "Prefer not to answer")

-  * Please provide a statement on your event's commitment to Attendee Diversity.
+  * Please provide a statement on your event's commitment to Attendee Diversity & Inclusion.

 **This data must be available to the reviewers in order to qualify.**